wjassim/WARP-Q/README.md

 Output:

-    - Code will compute the WARP-Q quality scores between Ref_Wave and Test_Wave,

-    and will store the obrained results in a new column in the same csv file.
+    - Code will compute the WARP-Q quality scores between Ref_Wave and Test_Wave.
+It will then store the obrained results in a new column in the same csv file.

 # License